scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 When destination Endpoint B wants to respond to source Endpoint A, it can just swap the source and destination addresses in the SCION header, reverse the SCION path, and set the pointers to the Info Fields and Hop Fields at the beginning of the reversed path (see also [](#reverse)).

-## MTU  {#mtu}

-SCION requires its underlay protocol to provide a minimum MTU of 1232 bytes.
-This number results from 1280, the minimum IPv6 MTU as of {{RFC2460}}), minus 48, assuming UDP/IPv6 as underlay.
-Higher layer protocols such as SCMP rely only on such minimum MTU.

-The MTU of a SCION path is defined as the minimum of the MTUs of the links traversed by that path.
-The control plane disseminates such values and makes them available to endpoints (see: {{I-D.dekater-scion-controlplane}}, Path MTU).

-The MTU of each link may be discovered or administratively configured (current practice is for it to be configured).
-It must be less than or equal to the MTU of the link's underlay encapsulation or native link-layer in either direction.

-SCION assumes that the MTUs of a path segment remains correct for the life time of that segment.
-This is generally a safe assumption because:

-* Intra-AS network MTUs are a result of the network configuration of each AS and therefore predictable.

-* Inter-AS links MTU are normally under the joint control of the administrators of the two ASes involved and therefore equally predictable.

-Should the inter-AS link MTU be unpredictable (e.g. because the inter-AS link is deployed as an overlay), then the link's MTU MUST be configured statically to a conservative value.
-For a UDP/IP underlay, 1232 is a safe value.

-## Packet Fragmentation {#fragmentation}

-The SCION network layer does not support packet fragmentation; not even at the source endpoint.
-Upper layer protocols and applications MUST comply with the MTU of the paths that they use.

-SCION is agnostic to datagram fragmentation by the underlay network layer, (e.g. used for intra-AS communication).
-Implementations SHOULD allow MTU discovery mechanisms such as {{RFC4821}} to be enabled in the underlay and avoid fragmentation.
-For inter-AS links, using a different configuration is the joint decision of the administrators of the two ASes involved.
-For intra-AS interfaces using a different configuration is the choice of that AS' administrator alone.

 # Path Authorization {#path-auth}